Mautibusu/TTS-Necromunda/README.md

 - Scale your model in TTS, and save it as an object.
 - See the "contribute" section for a detailed workflow

+See in "doc" for more details.

-# How-to contribute them to this repo:
+# How-to contribute to this repo:
 {quick overview, pointers}
-See in "raw" for more details.
+See in "doc" for more details.